Developer

 customerThis resource represents customers within your Jira instance.
 It allows for the retrieval and updating of detail fields for customers.

-organizationThis resource enables you to group Jira Customer Service Management customers together.
+organizationThis resource enables you to group Customer Service Management customers together.
 It allows for the retrieval and updating of detail fields for organizations.

 Status codes